Growing up in North Idaho, we never imagined that one day we’d observe Veterans Day in Switzerland.

 In Switzerland, it’s business as usual.

-Wondering how we celebrate other holidays in Switzerland?
-You might like these articles.
+Curious how we celebrate other holidays in Switzerland?